 Riding with training wheels is a wobbly and awkward experience.
 A child can only go so fast and can’t execute turns very well because training wheels keep them slightly off-balance.
 It’s just an awkward ride.
 And because the small, plastic training wheels can easily get caught on any uneven surface, training wheels pretty much limit a child to riding up and down the street.

 With a balance bike, a child can easily wander off the sidewalk and onto the grass.
 They can also tackle gravel and dirt trails with ease.
 A balance bike is much better suited for a child’s adventurous spirit because it can pretty much go anywhere they want to go!

-3. Balance bikes are light and easy to ride – kids can ride balance bikes much farther
+3. They are light and easy to ride – kids can ride them much farther

 Balance bikes are so much lighter than bikes with training wheels – they’re typically HALF the weight of a pedal bike!
 Huffy’s 12” pedal bike with training wheels weighs 15 lbs., while a Strider balance bike weighs just 6 lbs.
 Considering most toddlers weigh around 25 lb., a 15 lb. bike is going to be much more challenging for them to maneuver than a 6 lb. balance bike.